Blog > Last mile delivery

 In addition to expanding delivery locations, some logistics companies are making home deliveries in the evening or on the weekends.
 In this way, carriers can avoid the problem of traffic jams while improving the satisfaction level of consumers.
 Delivening, who are one of our customers, offers home delivery of large parcels in Paris in the evening or on weekends.

 In urban areas, freight vehicles account for 30% of road space.
-Thus, many cities such as Paris, Lyon, Bordeaux or Strasbourg have taken measures to encourage “green” urban delivery.
-In Strasbourg, for example, Crit’Air 4 vehicles have been banned from the center since the fall of 2019.
-For other thermal vehicles, deliveries are only allowed from 6 am to 10 am.
+Many cities, such as Paris, Lyon, Bordeaux or Strasbourg have taken measures to encourage “green” urban delivery.
+In Strasbourg, for example, Crit’Air 4 vehicles have been banned from the centre since the fall of 2019.
+For other thermal vehicles, deliveries are only allowed from 6 a.m. to 10 a.m.
 Those vehicles known as “clean”, such as electric or NGV cars, benefit from an additional hour of delivery time.

-To improve logistics performance in the last mile, optimizing information exchanges with the end customer is another very interesting way.
+To improve logistics performance in the last mile, optimising information exchanges with the end customer is another very interesting way.
 A failed delivery is very expensive for the company.
-The re-delivery of the parcel or its possible handing over to neighbors significantly increases the time, and therefore the cost of the delivery.
+The re-delivery of the parcel or its possible handing over to neighbours significantly increases the time, and therefore the delivery costs.
 But a failed communication or a missed appointment generates above all an enormous loss of profit.

 The IFOP (Institut français d’opinion publique), an international polling and market research firm, carried out a survey for Star Service which helps us to better measure the importance of effective communication and tracking:

-Thanks to our route management software, you can monitor and analyze many performance indicators related to customer satisfaction:
+Thanks to our route management software, you can monitor and analyse many performance indicators related to customer satisfaction:

 You can also send automated notifications to your customers at each stage, and invite them to evaluate the quality of the service as soon as the delivery is completed.

-To optimize your routes with AntsRoute, simply create a free 7-day trial account, without any credit card number or commitment!
+To optimise your routes with AntsRoute, simply create a free 7-day trial account, without any credit card number or commitment!